This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat the oven to 350°F. Lightly grease a baking sheet and set aside.
+• Preheat the oven to 350 degrees F. Lightly grease a baking sheet and set aside.

-• In a stand mixer (or with a hand mixer in a large bowl), cream butter and both sugars.
-Add eggs and beat until fluffy.
+• In a stand mixer (or with a hand mixer in a large bowl), cream butter, granulated sugar, and brown sugar for a few minutes.
+Add eggs and beat until fluffy (a few more minutes).

-• Fold in chocolate chips.
-Use a medium cookie scoop to scoop dough, roll into balls and place onto the prepared baking sheet.
+• Fold in chocolate chips (we prefer one cup semi-sweet and one cup milk chocolate chips).
+Use a medium cookie scoop to scoop dough, and roll into balls.
+Place onto the prepared baking sheet and top dough balls with extra chocolate chips.

 • Bake for 9–11 minutes.

-• Let cookies sit on the cookie sheet for a few minutes, then remove to a rack to cool.
+• While still warm, use the back end of a metal spatula to round out the cookies and add any more chips needed.
+Sprinkle on flaky sea salt if desired.
+Let cookies sit on the cookie sheet for a few minutes, then remove to a rack to cool.

 Video